 Crime Victims' Compensation Fund Program

-The Kentucky Claims Commission (formerly the Crime Victims Compensation Board) assists more than 1,000 victims of violent crime per year who have no other resources to pay for the medical, funeral, mental health counseling, and dental or corrective lens expenses resulting from the crime.
+The Crime Victims Compensation programs assists more than 1,000 victims of violent crime per year who have no other resources to pay for the medical, funeral, mental health counseling, and dental or corrective lens expenses resulting from the crime.
 Assistance can also include lost wages of the victim or loss of support for someone dependent on the victim.
 When awarded, payments are made directly to service providers or can be reimbursements to victims or claimants.
-The Commission's goal is to provide not only the above-mentioned assistance, but also to show empathy and provide caring assistance to crime victims during a particularly traumatic time.
+The Commission's goal is to provide not only the above-mentioned assistance, but also to show empathy to crime victims during a particularly traumatic time.

 For more program information click on the links below:

 HIV Prophylaxis Billing Forms